algolia/places/docs/source/support.html.md

 If the data is correct in OpenStreetMap but not in Places, don't hesitate to use the irrelevant results form below.
 We will investigate the issue and come back to you.

 ### How to make OpenStreetMap better
 The only thing required to improve OSM data is an account on openstreetmap.org.
-You can the n zoom to the area with the problematic data, and click "edit".
+Then you just have to visit [https://www.openstreetmap.org](https://www.openstreetmap.org), zoom to the area with the problematic data, and click "edit".
 The editor has a built-in guide that will explain the basics.

 If you want to know how to best contribute to OpenStreetMap, we recommend that you follow the [Beginner's Guide in the OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Beginners%27_guide).